 We are thrilled that you applied to IU with an intended major in the Luddy School of Informatics, Computing, and Engineering.
 Students can expect a vibrant home at the Luddy School – a top-notch education, rounded out by customized experiences through student organizations and personal relationships with faculty and staff.
-We invite you, as an incoming freshman of the Class of 2026, to explore our resources, pre-register for our exclusive spring Why Luddy? events, and reserve your seat for Fall 2022.
+We invite you, as an incoming freshman of the Class of 2027, to explore our resources, pre-register for our exclusive spring Why Luddy? event, and reserve your seat for Fall 2023.

 Welcome, and congratulations on your admission to Indiana University Bloomington!